Skip to content

 6.6 Cost Share Management

-Sponsored Projects and Research Accounting may jointly decide to use alternative methods of tracking cost sharing when source chartfields are not the appropriate mechanism for managing cost sharing commitments.
+Grants and Contracts Accounting may approve alternative tracking methods when chartfields are not the most appropriate mechanism for managing cost-sharing commitments.